 OU Fine Arts News

-NORMAN – Nationally recognized musician and Professor of Music, Karl Sievers has been named the 2017 Irene and Julian J. Rothbaum Presidential Professor of Excellence in the Arts at the University of Oklahoma Weitzenhoffer Family College of Fine Arts.
+Dec.
+2018- Nationally recognized soloist, actor and professor Vince Leseney, has been awarded the 2018 Irene and Julian J. Rothbaum Presidential Professor of Excellence in the Arts at OU Weitzenhoffer Family College of Fine Arts.

 The Peggy Dow Helmerich School of Drama at the University of Oklahoma is one of the top 10 Bachelor of Fine Arts theatre design and technology programs in the nation, according to OnStage.
 Housed in the Weitzenhoffer Family College of Fine Arts, the school is under the leadership of Tom Huston Orr, director and James Garner Chair.
 OU is the only school in Oklahoma and the only school in the Big 12 to be selected.

 “We are thrilled that OU’s Peggy Helmerich School of Drama has been ranked in the top 10 nationally out of the approximately 3,000 schools of drama in the United States,” said OU President David L. Boren.
 “Having this center of excellence on our campus enriches the life of the entire university community,” he said.
 “Director Tom Orr and his faculty and staff colleagues have done an outstanding job of unlocking the great potential of our students.”